Our products

 The digestive enzyme lipase is attached to polymeric microbead carriers and is stored within the RELiZORB cartridge without being ingested by the patient.

 RELiZORB was assigned to the B4105 HCPCS billing code effective Jan.
-1, 2019 and has a CE mark (No. CE 649251).
+1, 2019.

 "Our 8-year-old son with cystic fibrosis has been using RELiZORB with his overnight g-tube feeds for almost 3 years now.
 We just want to say thank you to everyone involved in the development and the distribution of RELiZORB.
 It’s an amazing product that has made such a difference in our lives. "